MR-ROGUE01/agriyield-webapp/README.md

 Unlike traditional ML deployments, predictions run entirely inside the browser.

-No Python server.
+* No Python server

-No APIs.
+* No APIs

-No database.
+* No database

-No cloud inference costs.
+* No cloud inference costs

 ---

 # 🧠 Machine Learning Model

-The prediction engine is based on a Scikit-Learn Linear Regression pipeline trained and evaluated separately.
+The prediction engine is based on a Scikit-Learn Linear Regression pipeline trained, evaluated, and serialized in a separate Machine Learning repository.

-### Model Performance
+## Model Performance

 | Metric   | Score  |
 | -------- | ------ |